ankitects/anki-betas/README.md

 opening your collection in an older Anki version, and you will need to return to the latest beta, downgrade, then try again.

+### Changes in 2.1.24beta9

+Build 359b9f5c.

+- You can use `w:something` to search on word boundaries, eg:
+  - `w:dog`
+    search for "dog" on a word boundary - will match "dog", but not "doggy" or "underdog".
+  - `w:dog*`
+    will match "dog" and "doggy", but not "underdog".
+  - `w:*dog`
+    will match "dog" and "underdog", but not "doggy".
+- Fixed clicking on links in add-on configuration documentation.

 ### Changes in 2.1.24beta8

 Build 683f664d.